asta-fulda/wordpress/README.md

-# The AStA Fulda Version of the Docker Wordpress-Image
+# The AStA Fulda version of the docker Wordpress-Image

-This Version is based on the apache 7 Version of the official docker image with the use of the popular [wordpress-cli tool](https://wp-cli.org).
+This Version is based on the apache 7.0 Version of the official docker image with the use of the popular [wordpress-cli tool](https://wp-cli.org).

 # How to use this image